selldone/translate/README.md

 # Business OS Translation
 **Community Volunteers ❤** - Translation files of Selldone (Dashboards, Shops, Applications, ...)

-[Business OS](https://selldone.com), The next evolution step of commerce services from e-commerce platforms to something with no theme, plugin, or code.
+[Business OS](https://selldone.com), The next evolution step of commerce services from e-commerce platforms to something with no-theme, no-plugin, and no-code.
 100% visually!

 ## How submit a change?